Blockchain Transaction Conflicts: A Historical Perspective: Defining and Extracting Conflict Metrics

-\emph{Example:} $T_1$, $T_7$, and $T_8$ are conflict-independent transactions, since read-read is not a conflicting operation and there is no overlap with other writing transactions.
+\emph{Example:} $T_1$, $T_7$, and $T_8$ are independent transactions, since read-read is not a conflicting operation and there is no overlap with other writing transactions.
 The independent percentage in our example set of transactions is $\frac{3}{8} \times 100\% = 37.5\%$.

-\item[3.
-Longest chain of conflicting transactions:] The longest conflict chain, or the longest chain of dependent transactions, represents the longest sequence of transactions where each transaction conflicts with the transaction next in the \preset{} order.
-It quantifies minimal execution time under parallelism and bounds the theoretical maximum speed-up based on the length of sequential dependencies.
-Even with the number of available resources (threads/cores), the algorithm must execute the transactions in the chain sequentially because of their interdependencies.
-The longer the chain, the lower the maximum achievable speedup. \ignore{ \textbf{The objective of the longest dependent chain of conflicting transactions is to:} \begin{itemize} \item Identify the critical sequential dependencies among the transactions. \item Quantify the minimal execution time achievable even with infinite parallelism. \item Bound the theoretical maximum speedup based on the length of sequential dependencies. \item Measure the degree of inherent workload serialization. \item Guide optimization efforts by revealing the depth of conflict-driven execution bottlenecks. \end{itemize} }
+\textbf{3.
+Longest conflict chain (LCC).} The conflict chain or critical path~\cite{BlumofeCilk,BlumofeWorkStealing,HM93,GraceBerger,Anjana2025BTMSSS}, represents the conflicting sequence where each transaction conflicts with the next in the \preset{} order.
+It quantifies minimal execution time under parallelism and bounds the maximum speed-up based on the length of sequential dependencies~\cite{Anjana2025BTMSSS}.
+Even with the number of available processors, the algorithm must execute the chain transactions sequentially.
+The longer the chain, the lower the speedup.